KalebYigezu/Data-Structure-with-Python/README.md

 # Data-Structure-with-Python
-Implementing Stack in Python using Linked List
+Implementing Stack in Python using Singly Linked List